microsoft/PR-Metrics/docs/creating-releases.md

       will need to add the information to that source.
 To do this, expand the drop down menu in the dialog to reveal the problematic dependencies.
 For each dependency:

       1. Navigate to the Clearly Defined [Harvest page][clearlydefinedharvest].
       1. In the first search box, select "NpmJS".
       1. In the second search box, select the dependency name.
-      1. In the "Pick an NPM Version" box, select the appropriate version.
+      1. In the "Pick an npm version" box, select the appropriate version.
       1. Click "Harvest".

       It is also possible to add all dependencies to the page and click